 BOA 2613.
 BUSINESS COMMUNICATIONS.
-This course develops communication skills among multicultural audiences with emphasis on principles of writing business correspondence, generating reports and presentations, and preparing for the job interview process.
+A study of effective principles and practices of written and oral communications, emphasizing a managerial approach for business and the individual.
 Prerequisites: CSC 1123 Computer Apps I and ENG 1123 Comp II.

 CHEMISTRY (CHE)

 CHE 1211.
 GENERAL CHEMISTRY I, LABORATORY.
 A laboratory course that contains experiments and exercises that reinforce the principles introduced in CHE 1213 General Chemistry I, Lecture.